NWAndrewIE/NWDiscordRPCBot/README.md

 ---
 ## Usage
-Running the code I described above means that the bot will work unless you stop it with Ctrl(Cmd)+C or Ctrl+Z (on GNU/Linux).
+Running the code by the method I described above means that the bot will work unless you stop it with Ctrl(Cmd)+C or Ctrl+Z (on GNU/Linux).
 To prevent this, you should use a "shadow run" of this code.
 It can be made depending on your OS:

 ### For MS Windows:
 To run: ```pythonw nw_richpresence.py```